serverless/utils/docs/log.md

 - It's guaranteed to always be displayed at the top
 - Time counter is displayed aside of it (starting counting from first write)
 - It's not removed until command ends processing (`remove` is not effective, progress is cleared only after `progress.clear`)
+- Supports `isMainEvent` option.
+If set to true.
+Given progress event will also be reflected as verbose log

 #### `progress.clear()`